kgateway-dev/kgateway/docs/content/guides/graphql/resolver_config.md

 ## Executor configuration for existing GraphQL API upstreams

-If your upstream service is already a GraphQL API, do not define the resolver again in the `GraphQLApi` resource.
-Instead, you can define a `remote` executor to point to your upstream GraphQL API.
-The resolver defined in your upstream resolves the requests.
+When your upstream service is already a GraphQL API, use a `remote` executor in the corresponding `GraphQLApi` resource.
+The remote executor tells the `GraphQLApi` to use the resolver in the upstream to resolve requests.
+You do not need to define another resolve within the `GraphQLApi`.

 ```yaml
 ...